For centuries, humanity has been captivated by the idea of finding extraterrestrial intelligent life beyond our planet.

 The presence of oxygen gas in a planet’s atmosphere is not only seen as an indication that it could be “potentially-habitable” but also inhabited.
 This is because, on Earth, oxygen gas is a byproduct of photosynthesis – a biological process.
 Much the same is true of carbon dioxide.

 Whereas planets and simple bacteria consume carbon dioxide via photosynthesis and produce oxygen, mammalian lifeforms consume oxygen gas and produce carbon dioxide as a waste product.
-Methane is also a waste product, the result of certain mammals digestive process (i.e. cows), and is released when organic matter decays.
+Methane is also a waste product, the result of certain mammals digestive process (like cows), and is released when organic matter decays.

 Scientists also hope to use next-generation telescopes to study more exoplanets using a process known as Direct Imaging.
 As the name suggests, this is where scientists are able to detect a planet by capturing light reflected from its surface and/or atmosphere.